SAN DIEGO COUNTY VETERINARY MEDICAL ASSOCIATION

 Section 2.
 The President, President Elect or Vice President shall be chairperson and call a special meeting of the Board of Directors whenever he/she deems necessary.

 Section 3.
-A majority of the Board of Directors shall constitute a quorum for the transaction of business.
+A majority of the elected members on the Board of Directors shall constitute a quorum for the transaction of business.

 Section 4.
 The record of the proceedings of the Board of Directors shall be supervised by the Secretary-Treasurer of the Corporation.

 Section 5.
-The Board of Directors shall be vested with the power to suspend or terminate a member in accordance with the provisions of Article XXI below.
+The Board of Directors shall be vested with the power to suspend or terminate a member in accordance with the provisions of Article XIX below.

 Section 6.
 It shall be the duty of the Board of Directors to examine and vote on the applications for membership to the Corporation.